The Family Strikes Back

 The Family Strikes Back is a 1986 Hong Kong action comedy film produced, directed by and starring Dean Shek.

+The film focuses on a mad scientist who orders his assistants to kidnap victims for use in his experiments.
+When a martial artist and his assistant intervene in a kidnapping incident, a police inspector has the idea to employ the martial artist as an undercover agent for the police.
+The martial artist has to impersonate a Japanese ally of the villain.

 Plot

 Professor Kiu (Roy Chiao) is a mad scientist who developed mental disorders from grieving the death of his son.
 Kiu orders his assistants to kidnap men to his lab, located in a private container on a vessel, for experiments.
 Police inspector Uncle Wah (Cho Tat-wah) had sent his subordinates to gather evidence in the vessel, but failed to find any.

 Shek La-mai (Dean Shek), an acrobatic performer working in a nightclub, has practiced martial arts since childhood and was a former commander of the Special Duties Unit before he was dismissed by the police force due to accusations of sadism.
 Shek is currently a single father of three children living a happy life.

-One night during his performance, he and his protege, Lam Hong (Gary Lam), witnessed and intervened in a kidnapping incident by Kiu's henchmen, and the two became targets of Kiu.
+One night during his performance, Shek and his protege, Lam Hong (Gary Lam), witnessed and intervened in a kidnapping incident by Kiu's henchmen, and the two became targets of Kiu.
 On the other hand, Uncle Wah discovers Shek's resemblance to a Japanese scientist named Toyota, who colluded with Kiu.
 Wah formulates a plan for Shek to act undercover as Toyota in order to gather evidence from Kiu's lab.